Conditions to Provable System-Wide Optimal Coordination of Connected and Automated Vehicles: Problem Formulation

 \section{Problem Formulation}

-We consider CAVs cruising through a traffic network containing a four-way signal-free intersection, as shown in Fig. \ref{fig:intersection}.
-Although our analysis can be applied to any traffic scenario, e.g., merging at roadways \cite{Ntousakis:2016aa} and roundabouts, passing through speed reduction zones \cite{Malikopoulos2018c}, we use an intersection (Fig. \ref{fig:intersection}) as a reference to present the fundamental ideas and results of this paper, since an intersection provides unique features making it technically more challenging compared to other traffic scenarios.
-We define the area illustrated by the red square of dimension $S$ in Fig. \ref{fig:intersection} as the \textit{merging zone} where possible lateral collision of CAVs can take place.
-Upstream of the merging zone, we define a \textit{control zone} of length $L$ inside of which CAVs can coordinate with each other until they enter the merging zone.
-The intersection has a coordinator that can communicate with the CAVs traveling inside the control zone.
-Note that the coordinator does not make any decisions for the CAVs.
-When a CAV enters the control zone, the coordinator receives its information and assigns a unique identity $i\in\mathbb{N}$ to it.
-The objective of each CAV $i$ is to derive its optimal control input (acceleration/deceleration) to cross the intersection without any lateral or rear-end collision with the other CAVs, and without violating any of the state and control constraints.
+We consider CAVs {travelling} through a traffic network containing a four-way signal-free intersection, as shown in Fig. \ref{fig:intersection}.
+Although our analysis can be applied to any traffic scenario, e.g., {merging at roadways, roundabouts, and passing through speed reduction zones,} we use an intersection (Fig. \ref{fig:intersection}) as a reference to present the fundamental ideas and results of this paper, since an intersection provides unique features making it technically more challenging compared to other traffic scenarios.
+We define the area illustrated by the red square of dimension $S$ in Fig. \ref{fig:intersection} as the \emph{merging zone} where potential lateral collision of CAVs may occur. {Upstream of the merging zone, we define a \textit{control zone} of length $L$ inside of which CAVs can communicate with each other using a vehicle-to-vehicle communication protocol; see \cite{mahbub2020sae-1}.
+The intersection also has a \textit{coordinator} that communicates with the CAVs traveling inside the control zone.} Note that, the coordinator does not make any decisions for the CAVs.
+When a CAV enters the control zone, the coordinator receives its information and assigns a unique identity $i\in\mathbb{N}$ to it. {Let $\mathcal{N}(t)=\{1,\ldots, N(t)\}$, where $N(t)\in\mathbb{N}$ is the number of CAVs inside the control zone at time $t\in\mathbb{R}^{+}$, be the queue of CAVs to enter the merging zone shown in Fig. \ref{fig:intersection}.
+The time that a CAV $i\in \mathcal{N}(t)$ enters the control and merging zones is denoted by $t_i^0$ and $t_i^{m}$, respectively, while the time that a CAV $i$ exits the merging zone is denoted by $t_i^{f}$.} {In our exposition, we assume that the queue $\mathcal{N}(t)$ and the optimal time to enter the merging zone $t_i^m$ is given a priori and can be derived by solving an upper-level vehicle coordination problem subject to rear-end and lateral safety constraints, as detailed in \cite{Malikopoulos2017, Mahbub2019ACC, mahbub2020decentralized}.
+Given $t_i^m$ a priori, the objective of each CAV $i\in\mathcal{N}(t)$ is to derive its optimal control input (acceleration/deceleration) to cross the intersection without any lateral or rear-end collision with the other CAVs, and without violating any of the state and control constraints.}